-Figure 8 shows the mains switch of the power supply system which is used to switch the system on.
+The adjacent figure shows the mains switch of the power supply system which is used to switch the system on.
 This mains switch is a double-pole switch.

-Note: The cross section of the mains and battery cable depends on the actual connection power of the system, the fuse protection and the cable length.
+Note: The cross section of the mains cable depends on the connected power of the system, the dimension of the fuses and the cable length.